Hrithiman2004Guha/Mind-Mirror/README.md

 ## 🌟 Final Words

-Moodify isn't just a project — it's proof that ideas + execution > tutorials.
+Mind-Mirror isn't just a project — it's proof that ideas + execution > tutorials.
 It's your emotions, visualized — and maybe, healed a little.

 Feel something?
-Moodify it. ✨
+Mind-Mirror it. ✨

 ---